aws-samples/step-functions-workflows-collection/data-processing/cdk/README.md

     ```
 1. Change directory to the pattern directory:
     ```
-    cd data-processing
+    cd data-processing/cdk
     ```
-1. From the command line, deploy the stack with CDK
+1. From the command line, deploy the stack with CDK and accept changes.
+If you would like to see CloudFormation output before deploying, you can run 'cdk synth'
     ```
     cdk deploy
     ```
-1. During the prompts:
-    *

-    *Note the outputs from the SAM deployment process.
-These contain the resource names and/or ARNs which are used for testing.
-Copy the S3 bucket value and store it in a text editor.
-We'll use this later during cleanup*
+   While the stack is deploying, you can check out the "How it works" section or grab some coffee or tea

-1. Run the following Python script to load test images into S3
+1. Navigate to the shared directory and run the following Python script to load test images into S3.
+This will obtain the S3 bucket name, create a new input JSON file with the correct bucket name for our objects and upload images under shared/images to the S3 bucket.
    ```
+   cd ../shared/

    python scripts/uploadImagesToS3.py
    ```

-   You can upload your own test images, but will need to modify the statemachine input JSON in order for them to be processed.
+   You can upload your own test images, but will need to modify the statemachine input JSON in the shared/output folder in order for them to be processed.
 This is covered in the Testing section

 ## How it works